Getting a Mortgage with a Poor Credit Score

 Understanding your credit history

 The first step to getting a mortgage with poor credit is understanding what situation you are in.
+Many credit issues will stay on your credit report for up to 6 years, so knowing what you’ve experienced and when will help to make your mortgage journey easier.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.